browserstack/docker-browserstack-local/README.md

 ### FAQ's
 * Can I run live and app-live using the binary running inside the container?
    - Yes.
-For making live and app-live work, you need bind 45691, 45690 ports with host.
+For making live and app-live work, you need to bind 45691, 45690 ports with host.
    - Docker run command `docker run -it -p 127.0.0.01:45691:45691 -p 127.0.0.01:45690:45690 <build name:tag> --key <access key>`

 * Can I access binary console dashboard from my host?